 Here are some randomly-selected pictures of mouse-control and mouse-proofing jobs we've done in Metro Chattanooga, Tennessee and elsewhere.

-Mouse hole inside a house in Chattanooga
+Mouse hole into a brick house in Chattanooga

 How mice got into this Chattanooga home